nhatlam96/inline-skate-academy/README.md

 | 05.08.23 | 420        | 1380     | Lessons       | Room Database           | LSS        |
 | 06.08.23 | 220        | 1600     | Misc          | JUnit Tests             | -          |
 | 07.08.23 | 200        | 1800     | Documentation | README.md               | -          |

-# Afterword

-I am really proud of this project because I turned my vision into reality with it.
-What makes it even more special is that this project combines my unique interest in inline skating with IT.
-Currently, there is no app like this in the small world of inline skating, so I saw this as a chance to take matters into my own hands and face the challenge head-on!

-However, I encountered difficulties when my partner had to leave the project for personal reasons.
-This left me alone with a huge workload that I couldn't handle by myself.
-As a result, I had to simplify some aspects of my project and focus only on meeting the essential requirements, like Multiple Screens, RecyclerView, User Input and Storage, Offline Functionality with a local database, and Unit Tests.

-Overall, this journey brought me happiness, taught me how to manage myself, and provided me with a lot of practice in coding.